sandyghai/AWS-Certification/AWS-Certified-Solutions-Architect-Professional.md

 # AWS Certified Solutions Architect - Professional

-## Disclaimer
+## Overview
-Any documentation links added to repo is intended for learning purposes only.
-You are encouraged to review, verify the information to use and align with current documentation and exam.
 I have attempted and passed this exam three times 2017, 2020 and 2023.
 Below is the list of AWS services and blogs I read in my last attempt to exam.
 AWS keep adding new services to exam to make it interesting.
 Depth and Breadth of AWS services gets my curiosity.

 ## Lambda